 A Search for a Mother’s Love…

-After a series of misunderstandings, David – a Mecha (robot) boy – conditioned to love his mother is abandoned.
-He then sets off with his Mecha teddy on a quest to become a real live boy with his everlasting hope of rewinning his mother’s love.
+An abandoned Mecha (robot) boy – conditioned to love his mother sets off with his Mecha teddy on a quest with his everlasting hope of rewinning his mother’s love.

 Devoted readers – and those of you who know me – know I will cry at most movies.
 So selecting just one for this blogathon was difficult.
 Darlin’ Husband always remembers I cry at every film and always has a supportive hand to hold.
 However I never cry at rom-coms

 anymore because I find them contrived and predictable.
 To give a recent example, I sobbed on three different occasions at Guardians of the Galaxy Vol 2 (2017).

 Other tear inducing movies include most of Christopher Plummer’s roles – as nice guy, villain and 1965’s The Sound of Music‘s Captain von Trapp – and the 1980s hopeful romantic adventure story, Romancing the Stone (1984).
 I also cried at Star Wars’ Attack of the Clones (2002) on its release, at its in-film love story – despite the absurdity of some lines, “I like sand!” – and subsequently didn’t take in the rest of the plot.
 I was relieved when my Star Wars lovin’ Darlin’ Husband (his full title here, sounds like a Dolly Parton song) told me later that it was the chick flick of the prequels and that was the plot.